Japan Property Tax And More: An Easy Guide For Foreigners

 a.1.
 Inheritance tax while residing abroad (国外居住中の相続税)

 All inherited property are under Japanese taxation, regardless of whether you are in Japan.
-If you don’t reside in Japan when you acquire the property, only the property in Japan is taxed.
+If you don't reside in Japan when you acquire the property, only the Japanese real estate is taxed.
+(Source: National Tax Agency).

 There are certain conditions for foreign property, too.
 Mainly concerning your nationality: